comic/evalutils/docs/usage.rst

                 if p["score"] > self._detection_threshold
             ]

+In this case, we are loading a CSV file with ``CSVLoader``, but do not validate the number of rows as they can be different between the ground truth and submissions.
+We validate the column headers in both files.
+In this case, we identify the cases with ``image_id``, and both files contain ``x`` and ``y`` locations, with a confidence score of ``score``.
+In the ground truth dataset the score should be set to 1.

+By default, The predictions will be thresholded at ``detection_threshold``.
+The detection evaluation will count the closest prediction that lies within distance ``detection_radius`` from the ground truth point as a true positive.
+See :mod:`evalutils.scorers` for more information on the algorithm.

+The only function that needs to be implemented is ``get_points``, which converts a case row to a list of points which are later matched.
+In this case, we're acting on 2D images, but you could extend ``(p["x"], p["y"])`` to say ``(p["x"], p["y"], p["z"])`` if you have 3D data.

+By default, the f1 score, precision and accuracy are calculated for each case, see the ``DetectionEvaluation`` class for more information.

 Add The Ground Truth and Test Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The next step is to add the ground truth and test data (an example submission) to the repo.
+The next step is to add your ground truth and test data (an example submission) to the repo.
 If using CSV data simply update the ``ground-truth/reference.csv`` file, and then update the expected column names and join key in evaluate.py.
 Otherwise, see :mod:`evalutils.io` for other loaders such as the ones for ITK files or images.
 You can also add your own loader by extending the ``FileLoader`` class.